52nd Annual Grammy Awards

 The 52nd Annual Grammy Awards took place on January 31, 2010, at Staples Center in Los Angeles honoring the best in music for the recording year beginning October 1, 2008 through September 30, 2009.
 Neil Young was honored as the 2010 MusiCares Person of the Year on January 29, two days prior to the Grammy telecast.
 Nominations announced on December 2, 2009.
 The show was moved to January to avoid competing against the 2010 Winter Olympics in Vancouver.
 Only ten of the 109 awards were received during the broadcast.
 The remaining 99 awards were given during the un-televised portion of the ceremony which preceded the broadcast.

 Beyoncé, who also received the most nominations, with ten, won a total of six awards breaking the record for most wins by a female artist in one night.
 Taylor Swift won four while The Black Eyed Peas, Jay-Z and Kings of Leon won three.
 Artists who won two awards include A. R. Rahman, Colbie Caillat, Eminem, Kanye West, Lady Gaga, Maxwell, Jason Mraz and Rihanna.
 Judas Priest, AC/DC, and Imogen Heap each won a Grammy for the first time in their careers.

 Taylor Swift's Fearless was awarded the Grammy Award for Album of the Year, at the time the youngest to win the award at age 20.
-"Use Somebody" by rock band Kings of Leon won the Grammy Award for Record of the Year, while "Single Ladies" by songwriters Thaddis Harrell, Beyoncé Knowles, Terius Nash and Christopher Stewart, was honored with Grammy Award for Song of the Year.
+"Use Somebody" by rock band Kings of Leon won the Grammy Award for Record of the Year, while "Single Ladies (Put a Ring on It)" by songwriters Thaddis Harrell, Beyoncé Knowles, Terius Nash and Christopher Stewart, was honored with Grammy Award for Song of the Year.
 Zac Brown Band was presented with the Grammy Award for Best New Artist, becoming the fourth country music act to ever win the award.
 They follow behind LeAnn Rimes in 1997, Shelby Lynne in 2001 and Carrie Underwood in 2007.